Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>
 </br>

-Association - a relationship betweene entitits which is a lose coupling.
+Association - a relationship between entities which is a lose coupling.
 - Both objects should exist together.
 However, they can work independently.
 Example Airplane and passenger
-- A passenger can travel alone without depending on Airpalne
+- A passenger can travel alone without depending on Airplane
-- An Airpalne can fly alone without depending on a passenger
+- An Airplane can fly alone without depending on a passenger
-- In Similar way an Entity can be accessed seperately but it can be assocaited and accessed (header and line item)
+- In Similar way an Entity can be accessed separately but it can be associated and accessed (header and line item)

 </br>
 </br>

-Composition - a relationship betweene entitits which is a tight coupling.
+Composition - a relationship between entities which is a tight coupling.
 - Both objects must exist together.
 However, they cannot function independently.
 Example Airplane and wings
-- An Airpalne cannot fly without wings a dependency
+- An Airplane cannot fly without wings a dependency
-- A purchase order line items cannot exist without header simialr way items cannot be created depending on Purchase order header info
+- A purchase order line items cannot exist without header similar way items cannot be created depending on Purchase order header info

 </br>
 </br>